 VoiceFest 2k18 will have some of Narrm’s (also known as Melbourne) most talented emerging and established performers.
 There will be art workshops and loads of food.

 Keep up to date w us though our FB and Instagram ‘VoiceFest’.

 Can we help you attend?

-If you are new to Carlton & Parkville and you want (or you know someone) who might need some encouragement or support to attend give us a holla and one of the drum’s friendly team members can help this happen.
+If you need some encouragement or access support to attend give us a holla and one of the drum’s friendly team members can help this happen.

 How to get there?